Seymurhh/Search_engine_educational_project_NLP/README.md

 - **Topics**: 5 discovered topics with coherence Cv = 0.4170
 - **Search**: Semantic similarity using all-MiniLM-L6-v2
 - **Classifier**: ~53% validation accuracy (vs 20% random baseline)
+- streamlit app allows to explore more topics and more than 2000 papers can be used for topic modeling, semantic search and NN classification tasks